SC-Christopher92/Taskforce-Excommunicado/MAD_DOGS/MAD_DOGS 0.8 (TFE core rules).md

 ##### Far
 Weapons with the **Far** tag can strike at opponents within a 100 to 300 foot range.

-# Death

-##### Death’s Door
-Roll 2d6 + LCK three times, for each result under 8 take a miss, every roll above 8 is a hit.
-If you have more misses than hits your character is considered dead.
-##### Blaze of Glory
-If you choose to end a characters life in a Blaze of Glory they make a counter attack against the opponent that downed them to 0HP and deal 12+6d6 damage before passing away.

 # List of Equipment
 ### Weapons
 Weapons are Level 1 unless otherwise specified.